Flora, Mississippi

 Flora is a town in Madison County, Mississippi, United States.
 The population was 1,647 at the 2020 census, down from 1,886 in 2010.
 It is part of the Jackson Metropolitan Statistical Area.

-The town is named after Flora Mann Jones, an early resident.

 History

 Graves in Flora's cemetery date to 1821.
 A post office was established in 1883.
 That same year, Flora became a stop on the newly constructed Yazoo and Mississippi Valley Railroad.
 The railroad depot is now a museum and is listed on the National Register of Historic Places.